 Welcome to Florida

 Maybe there's no mystery to what makes the Florida peninsula so intoxicating.
 Beaches as fine and sweet as powdered sugar, warm waters, rustling mangroves: all conspire to melt our workaday selves.
-We come to Florida to let go – of worries and winter, of inhibitions and reality.
-Some desire a beachy getaway of swimming, seafood and sunsets.
-Others seek the hedonism of South Beach, spring break and Key West.
-Still more hope to lose themselves within the phantasmagorical realms of Walt Disney World® and Orlando's theme parks.
+We come to Florida to let go – of worries and winter, of inhibitions, even of reality.
+Some desire a beachside getaway of swimming, seafood and sunsets.
+Others seek the hedonism of South Beach, spring break or Key West.
+Some want birding and wildlife spotting, with gators, manatees and the elusive spoonbill.
+Others will lose themselves within the fantasy realms of Walt Disney World® and Orlando's other theme parks.

-Within Florida's semitropical wilderness, alligators prowl the waterways, herons strut through ponds, manatees winter in springs and sea turtles nest in summer.
-Osprey and eagles, dolphins and tarpon, coral-reef forests, oceans of saw grass: despite the best efforts of 21st-century humans, overwhelming portions of Florida remain untamed.
-In a nation where natural beauty is often measured by topography, flat Florida is underappreciated by outdoors fanatics, but here you can paddle a kayak over the back of a sleeping Jurassic-era alligator, and meet loggerheads and manatees underwater, eye to eye.
+Within Florida's semitropical wilderness, alligators prowl the waterways, spoonbills strut through ponds, manatees winter in springs and sea turtles nest in summer.
+Osprey and eagles, dolphins and tarpon, coral-reef forests, oceans of saw grass: despite the best (or worst!) efforts of 21st-century humans, vast portions of Florida remain untamed.
+In a nation where natural beauty is often measured by topography, flat Florida is underappreciated by outdoors fanatics, but here you can paddle a kayak over the back of a sleeping Jurassic-era alligator, and meet loggerhead turtles and manatees underwater, eye to eye.

 Culture By the Coast